-Wearing their person-with-disability pins, Sarah Jane Gonzales and Ryan Ortega beam with smile as they serve the tasty hand-pulled noodles of Shou La Mien Hand Pulled Noodles at SM City Marilao Foodcourt in Bulacan.
+Wearing their person-with-disability pins, Sarah Jane Gonzales and Ryan Ortega beam with smiles as they serve the tasty hand-pulled noodles of Shou La Mien Hand Pulled Noodles at SM City Marilao Foodcourt in Bulacan.
 (Freddie C. Velez)

 Every day Ortega stretches and kneads each noodle dough into delicate and dainty goodness cuisine.
-Gonzales, meanwhile waits on customers.
+Gonzales meanwhile waits on customers.

 Another PWD, Ralph Marlon Yu, operates an elevator in the mall.

-Shou Area Supervisor Nenia Rose Fuentesdaynos said Sarah Jane Gonzales and Ryan Ortega’s passion, work ethic and skills remove the stigma associated with PWDs.
+Shou Area Supervisor Nenia Rose Fuentesdaynos said Sarah Jane Gonzales and Ryan Ortega’s passion, work ethic, and skills remove the stigma associated with PWDs.

 SM City Marilao Assistant Mall Manager Don Fiesta explains that people with disabilities bring unique characteristics and talents to the workplace.
-“Our front liners such as our janitors and security guards are more equipped and experienced in handling customers with special needs because apart from being advocates they work with these people” Fiesta said.
+“Our front liners such as our janitors and security guards are more equipped and experienced in handling customers with special needs because apart from being advocates they work with these people,” Fiesta said.

 Empowering PWDs and continuing its advocacy as a mall friendly to people with special needs, recently, the SM City Marilao conducted disability awareness training for its employees.